awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    aws ssm send-command --document-name "AWS-RunShellScript" --parameters '{"commands":["echo {{ssm:/Test/IAD/helloWorld}}"]}' --targets "Key=instanceids,Values=instance-ids"
    ```

-Use the following procedure to create a Secure String parameter\.
-For more information about Secure String parameters, see [Using Secure String Parameters](sysman-paramstore-about.md#sysman-paramstore-securestring)\.
+Use the following procedure to create a secure string parameter\.
+For more information about secure string parameters, see [About Secure String Parameters](sysman-paramstore-securestring.md)\.

-**To create a Secure String parameter using the AWS CLI**
+**To create a secure string parameter using the AWS CLI**

-1. Execute one of the following commands to create a parameter that uses the Secure String data type\.
+1. Execute one of the following commands to create a parameter that uses the `SecureString` datatype\.

-   **Create a Secure String parameter that uses your default KMS key**
+   **Create a secure string parameter that uses a customer managed customer master key \(CMK\)**

    ```
    aws ssm put-parameter --name "parameter_name" --value "a value, for example P@ssW%rd#1" --type "SecureString"
    ```

-   **Create a Secure String parameter that uses a custom AWS KMS key**
+   **Create a secure string parameter that uses a custom AWS KMS key**

    ```
-   aws ssm put-parameter --name "parameter_name" --value "a parameter value" --type "SecureString" --key-id "your-AWS-user-account ID/the-custom-AWS KMS-key"
+   aws ssm put-parameter --name "parameter_name" --value "a parameter value" --type "SecureString" --key-id "your-AWS-user-account ID/the-custom-AWS KMS-key" --tier Standard or Advanced
    ```

-   Here is an example that uses a custom AWS KMS key\.
+   Here is an example that uses a customer managed CMK\.

    ```
-   aws ssm put-parameter --name "my-password" --value "P@ssW%rd#1" --type "SecureString" --key-id "arn:aws:kms:us-east-2:123456789012:key/1a2b3c4d-1a2b-1a2b-1a2b-1a2b3c4d5e"
+   aws ssm put-parameter --name "my-password" --value "P@ssW%rd#1" --type "SecureString" --key-id "arn:aws:kms:us-east-2:123456789012:key/1a2b3c4d-1a2b-1a2b-1a2b-1a2b3c4d5e" --tier Advanced
    ```

 1. Execute the following command to view the parameter metadata\.